Giogazz/interview-test-aiengineer-2025/report/Report.md

 #### Data representation

-At this point I have groups of files which have been committed together + the commit author.
+At this point, I have groups of files which have been committed together + the commit author.

 One-hot encoding vectors are used to represent each file and each author.
 This representation is one of the easiest.
 With it,  represent multiple files in the same compact vector is pretty straightforward due to the vector orthogonality (simple sum).